ansys/pypim/doc/source/api/index.rst

 API Reference
 =============

 Welcome to PyPIM API documentation.
-Use the search feature or click the following links to view API documentation.
+Use the search feature or click the links in the navigation pane to view API documentation.

 .. automodule:: ansys.platform.instancemanagement
     :members: connect, is_configured